|Elliott Sound Products||Matching Power and Driver Transistors|

 Manufacturers get around the heatsink problem by pulse testing (so the device does not get a chance to get hot), but this requires expensive equipment to do, so a simpler test is needed.
 Simpler actually makes it more complicated for high current tests, since you will have to mount the transistor before you start.
 For these tests, using mica washers is out of the question (too time consuming), so the heatsink will be at the potential of the collector (BJT) or drain (MOSFET).

 You will also need a fairly substantial power supply if you want to test at high current.
 You must also be aware of the safe operating area of the device, since exceeding this will destroy BJTs very quickly.
 MOSFETs are a little more forgiving, but will still fail if pushed too far.
+The supply voltage is deliberately quite low (about 12C DC) so that SOA problems should not occur.

-Figure 1 - Power Supply (Unregulated)
+Figure 1 - 12V Unregulated Power Supply

 The heatsink should be designed so that transistors can be mounted and unmounted easily and quickly, or the task will become a chore very quickly.
 A strong spring clamp will normally be sufficient to keep the transistor clamped to the heatsink and nice and cool during the test, which should still be done reasonably quickly so that device heating does not skew the results.
-In all cases, the test duration should be kept the same for each device, and a fan is useful one the heatsink to ensure that heating over time does not cause errors (these can become significant with even a small increase of heatsink temperature).
+In all cases, the test duration should be kept the same for each device, and a fan is useful on the heatsink to ensure that heating over time does not cause errors (these can become significant with even a small increase of heatsink temperature).
 The fan can be powered from the supply shown.

 Figure 2 - Quiescent Current Gain / Voltage Test

 Select a transistor at random from those on hand, and connect it into the test jig.
 Make sure that the pot is set to minimum, and that the correct polarity is selected first!
-Set the switch to the 10 Ohm range, and adjust the pot until the voltage across the M1 and M2 terminals is equal to 10 x Iq (in Amperes).
+Set the switch to the 10 Ohm range, press the 'Test' button and adjust the pot until the voltage across the M1 and M2 terminals is equal to 10 x Iq (in Amperes).
 If you want to use a quiescent current of 100mA, the voltage across the resistor will be 10 x 0.1 = 1V.
 Remember to divide the total quiescent current by the number of parallel output devices first.

 For each device, note the emitter-base (or source-gate) voltage, voltage across the resistors (or the current through them), and the reference number you marked on each device.
 When you have finished, you will have an array of voltages and currents (calculated from the resistor voltage if you don't use a current meter), and you can choose those devices that are the closest match.
 Generally, only the current is really significant except for devices in parallel, where the turn-on voltage becomes important.
 The source-gate voltage will not change if you are testing MOSFETs, so that only needs to be measured once.